 Before teacher credential candidates are allowed to student teach, competency in related subject matter content areas must be evidenced either by passing the CSET or by having completed at least four-fifths of an approved subject matter competency program.
 A student who successfully completes a waiver program does not need to pass the state-approved subject competency examinations.

 STUDENT-TEACHING REQUIREMENTS

-Prior to the student teaching seminar (EDUG 452) students must complete the following:
+Prior to the student teaching seminar (EDUG 455) students must complete the following:

-- Multiple Subject- CSET subject tests 101, 102 and 103 and TPA I and TPA II - •Single Subject- All CSET single subject tests and TPA I and TPA II
+- Multiple Subject- CSET subject subtests - •Single Subject- CSET single subject subtests

 Prior to completion of the credential program, students must complete the following: